xenophon566/html5.upload/README.md

 Html5 Upload
 =========

-### html5.upload project under the MIT License
+### html5.upload project

-#### Name
+#### Describe
-Html5.upload
+This is a plugin based on html5 fileAPI(FileReader) for file processing. imageUtility.js is a example for image processing.

 #### Type
 Plugin

-#### Describe
-This is a upload plugin based on html5 fileAPI(FileReader), it support any MIME types of file upload.
-Design your own script to complete upload task by html5Upload plugin.

 #### Feature
-1. Multiple MIME types supported.
+1. All MIME types supported.
-2. Read uploaded file through FileReader API.
-3. Custom script to complete uploaded files.
+2. Plug your own script to process file.

 #### Base on
 HTML5, Javascript, JQuery